-When the first chill comes – even when, like this year, it was long overdue, when we were on delightful late-summer borrowed time for weeks, when we know we cannot in good conscience complain, even then, when it comes – some of us get a little weird.
+When the first chill comes–even when it is long overdue, when we have been on delightful late-summer borrowed time for weeks, when we know we cannot in good conscience complain–even then, when it comes, some of us get a little weird.

-It doesn’t help that Daylight Savings Time is a bandit, stealing our beloved long afternoons, darkening our golden evenings into night.
-It always takes longer than I think it should to both figure it out and to adjust, the sudden disruption bringing both a vague upset and a constant yearning for light, for warmth, for comfort.
-And when the first chill does settle in, and the days get short and cold, there is an unease, a grief even, that also seems to settle in like a too-heavy blanket.
+It doesn’t help that Daylight Savings Time is a bandit, stealing our beloved afternoons, darkening our golden evenings into night.
+It always takes longer than I think it should to figure it out and to adjust.
+The sudden disruption brings a vague upset and a constant yearning for light, for warmth, for comfort.
+And when the first chill does settle in, and the days get short and cold, there is, too, an unease that settles in like a too-heavy blanket.
 Sometimes it even covers our faces, making it hard to breathe.

-The stone farmhouse where we live was built in the 18th century (by British citizens, incidentally, who worried a lot about what their crazy King was thinking, and what was ever going to happen, and how it could ever again be ok).
-The whole house was just a single room then, built of stones mudded together by hand to keep out the cold.
-Below the room was a cellar kitchen built into the ground, with wide pine planks laid side by side above it, spaces between them allowing the warmth of the cooking fire to seep through.
-A primitive dumbwaiter in the wall allowed the busy cook to send up the warm meal on a pulley system when it was ready, while she scurried up the cellar steps to the outside, wiping her empty hands on her apron, and hurried around to the front door.
-There, as far as I can tell, she likely entered to find her family doing absolutely nothing save waiting for her to finish getting the meal on.
-Did no one think to at least set the table??
-Can you not see that I am [quite literally, in her case] running around??
+The stone farmhouse where we live was built in the 18th century, by British citizens, incidentally, who worried a lot about what their crazy King was doing, and what was going to happen, and how it could ever again be ok.
+The house was just a single room then, its stone walls having been mudded together by hand to keep out the cold.
+This room was separated from cellar kitchen built into the ground below by wide pine planks laid side by side, the spaces between them allowing the warmth of the cooking fire to seep through.
+A primitive dumbwaiter allowed the busy cook to send up the warm meal on a pulley system when it was ready while she scurried up the cellar steps to the outside, wiping her hands on her apron, hurrying around to the front door.
+Which is where she might have, if I know a thing about it, found her family just sitting there, waiting for her to finish getting the meal on.
+Did no one think to at least set the table?? she might have said to them then, her tone exasperated, their faces blank.
+Can you not see that I am [quite literally] running around??

-Just beyond that old front door, still today, are little stone buildings built into the hill on the way down to the river.
+Just begin this scene, there were and are still, little stone buildings built into the hill down to the river.
 They’re mostly hidden from view, but you can find them if you know where to look.
 They’re empty and obsolete now, their wood doors nailed on tight to keep the raccoons out, but once they served as cool storehouses for kitchen stock: cellars for roots, meat to cure, spots where a frigid and sparkling spring could keep the cow’s milk cold.

-The women who lived here long before me felt the first chill, too; my 18th century counterpart also woke up one morning to see fog rising up from the river and frost settled gently on the field out back.
-She didn’t turn her clock back, of course, but she felt the days get shorter and her daily routines shift.
-And even as her husband returned a little early, from the field, expecting dinner – Just a moment, it’s nearly ready now, I’ll send it up – and her children unwittingly, mercifully bedded down a bit earlier – Good night! – even as she shuddered with the chill in the old stone house, and wrapped herself with an extra layer that she had or wished she had, she was adjusting.
-She was taking stock.
+The women who lived here long before me felt the first chill, too; my 18th century counterpart also woke up one morning to see fog rising up from the river and frost settled gently on the field.
+She didn’t turn her clock back, of course, but she felt the days get shorter and her daily cycles shift.
+Her husband would have returned a little early from the field, expecting dinner–Just a moment, it’s nearly ready now, I’ll send it up–and the children bedded down a bit earlier–Good night!–as she shuddered with the chill in the old stone house.
+As she wrapped herself with an extra layer that she had or wished she had, as she adjusted, taking stock.
 She was thinking ahead, as women do, to the long winter ahead, on her farm on the banks of the Gunpowder River.
 Of what was still stored in the cold little cellars in the hill and what would need to be replaced before the winter really settled in.
 Of the work that had been done and still needed to be.
 Of what she needed to make sure happened, so that they would all survive.

 So I’m thinking today, now that we’re feeling the first chill, now that we’ve turned the clocks back and all of a sudden it’s dark so early, about that feeling, all of us who might find themselves privately “off”.
 Maybe even sad and struggling.